An itchy scalp, or scalp pruritus, is a common problem that can cause frustrating symptoms, such as frequent scratching and discomfort.

-Although an itchy scalp doesn’t typically indicate a severe medical concern, it can be a symptom of an underlying condition.
-Keep reading to discover what might be causing your scalp to itch, as well as treatment and prevention options.
+Although an itchy scalp doesn’t typically indicate anything severe, it can be a symptom of an underlying condition.
+Below you’ll find out what might be causing your itchy scalp, along with how to treat and prevent it.

-The most common cause of an itchy scalp is seborrheic dermatitis, better known as dandruff.
-In infants, the condition is called cradle cap or crib cap.
-This type of dermatitis is most likely to occur in areas of sebaceous or oil-secreting glands, including the scalp and face.
+This type of dermatitis often occurs in areas of sebaceous or oil-secreting glands, including the scalp and face.
 If the glands become inflamed, you can experience:

 - reddened skin

 While doctors don’t know the exact cause of seborrheic dermatitis, some potential causes include: